CCT-token/compiler-compiler-technology/README.md

 [(Back to top)](#table-of-contents)
 ![alt text](http://compilercompilertechnology.com/wp-content/uploads/2017/12/Capture2.png)

-The last label in the diagram, **205**, results in
-a Compiler Compiler System executable program.
-This label is generated from **201**,
+The diagram shows the present invention, The Compiler Compiler System, and its phases for building itself.
-when inputed CCS Source Grammar Definition Language text, which defines itself
-(regarded as meta grammar).
-201 performs **Phase 2.1a**, generating **202**,
-the Compiler Compiler System Syntax-Controlled Runtime API.
-The Compiler Compiler executable program from 205,
-has an option to de-compile the, meta grammar generated, Compiler Compiler Runtime API into
-a text file (not shown), which contains the meta grammar executing phase, shown in Phase **2.1b**.
+The Compiler Compiler executable program, 205, takes Compiler Compiler Source Grammar Definition Language **201**, which defines itself (regarded as meta grammar).
+201 performs **Phase 2.1a**, generating **202**, the Compiler Compiler System Syntax-Controlled Runtime.
+The Compiler Compiler executable program from 205, has an option to de-compile the, meta grammar generated, Compiler Compiler Runtime into a text file (not shown), which contains the meta grammar executing phase, shown in **Phase 2.1b**.
 This newly de-compiled meta grammar as a text, is identical to the meta grammar from
 201 except for some differences related to supported indentation rules.